Implementing a personalised approach to risk

 Many colleagues are engaged in wider work across the NHS with related online resources.

-This NHS Futures webpage, for example, has a library of resources with information related to risk assessment and safety planning.
+This NHS Futures webpage, for example, has a library of resources with information related to risk assessment, safety planning and the Staying Safe from Suicide guidance.